<> <> <> <>

 If you're trying to lose weight or make a healthy lifestyle change, having medical conditions like coeliac disease, gluten sensitivity or an intolerance can certainly make things a little more difficult.

-This is where the support of a programme like the Juniper Weight Reset might be useful, especially if you have a significant amount of excess weight to lose.
+This is where the support of a programme like the Juniper Weight Reset Programme might be useful, especially if you have a significant amount of excess weight to lose.

 If you have coeliac disease, gluten sensitivity or intolerance, our experts can also provide you with guidance around weight loss on a gluten-free diet, healthy gluten-free foods, and the best way to follow the program and support your body's needs.